Updated On 3/2/21

 ICE4Autism provides person-specific, actionable information for quicker more efficient and effective treatment of individuals with ASD

-The successful outcome of any interaction between a subject/casualty and first responders depends, along with other variables, on the emergency response team’s rapid access to critical details about the individual.
+The successful outcome of any interaction between a subject/casualty and first responders depends, along with other variables, on the emergency response team’s rapid access to critical details about the individual right inside their Galaxy or iPhone.
 This is particularly true when the person has a unique set of needs about which the first responders may be unaware – such as those associated with autism.

 Emergency response personnel are tasked with responding to ALL calls, including those involving individuals with special needs.
 They are expected to respond not only professionally but compassionately, an expectation that implies a seemingly allusive understanding of person-specific needs and sensitivities.